jlrickert/zet/docs/100/README.md

-# Install flutter on macOS with apple silicon
+# Install flutter on macOSX with apple silicon

 Run the script to install flutter